Legit Benefits Of Minimalism And Living With Less

 👉 Studies show an increase in stress hormones

-One recent study at UCLA shows a direct correlation between spiked cortisol levels (the stress hormone) and clutter.
+One UCLA study shows a direct correlation between spiked cortisol levels (the stress hormone) and clutter.
 The study referenced mothers as having a cortisol spike while dealing with belongings.

 The mind–> changes the brain–> changes the mind.
 So, experiencing frequent stress when dealing with belongings can cause you to experience long-term stress in all areas.